cake-contrib/Home/Guidelines.md

 This replaces the previous suggestion to only target `netstandard2.0` starting with Cake 0.26.0 as since then issues were found with running `netstandard2.0` on .NET Framwork < 4.7.2.

+Multi-targetting was suggested by Microsoft in [this .NET Conf 2018 talk](https://www.youtube.com/watch?v=hLFyycJVo0I#t=44m48s) and the underlying issues are explained in [this tweet](https://twitter.com/terrajobst/status/1031999730320986112)

 ## Cake.Core / Cake.Common references

 Those references are being implicitly added by the Cake engine.
 Thus there is no need to add them as dependencies